Daunte Wright protests: Aftermath

+Political and social impact

 Maxine Waters and the Chauvin trial

 Representative Maxine Waters' comments at a protest rally in Brooklyn Center on April 17, 2021, drew criticism for heightening tension and were denounced by conservative media and Republican politicians.
 On April 19, 2021, former Minneapolis police officer Derek Chauvin's attorney unsuccessfully argued in court that comments made by Representative Waters during a Brooklyn Center protest should result in a mistrial.
 Judge Peter Cahill denied the motion by Chauvin's defense, but said it might be potential grounds for appeal of the case later if Chauvin was to be convicted.
 Chauvin was found guilty of murdering Floyd on April 20, 2021.

 Property damage

 Thirty-five businesses in Brooklyn Center were damaged from April 11–12, 2021, including a Dollar Tree store that was set on fire during the chaotic course of events.
 Five business at a strip mall in Brooklyn Park were broken into and three were set on fire during the overnight hours of April 18–19, 2021.
 Several of the businesses damaged by fires and looting during the April 2021 unrest were Black-owned establishments.

 As many as 15 retail pharmacies in the metropolitan region temporarily closed during the unrest.
 Authorities believed that they were targeted by opportunistic thieves seeking controlled substances they could sell, such as opiates, stimulates, and other drugs.
 By April 13, 2021, at least eight bank branches had been damaged during the unrest.
 Minneapolis officials said on April 15, 2021, that approximately 140 business had been burglarized across the city in an opportunistic crime spree over the prior days.
 Property crimes in the city affected several businesses run by immigrants and people of color.

 Many of the businesses affected by burglaries and looting in April 2021, were the same businesses affected by unrest during the George Floyd protests in Minneapolis–Saint Paul in May 2020.